Exodromy: Local ∞ -topoi localizations

-\begin{proof} By \HTT{Lemma}{7.2.1.7}, it suffices to show that $ \Gamma_{\XX,\ast} \colon \fromto{\XX}{\Space} $ preserves effective epimorphisms, which follows from the assumption that $ \Gamma_{\XX,\ast} $ is a left adjoint.
+\begin{proof} By \HTT{Lemma}{7.2.1.7}, it suffices to show that $ \Gammaup_{\XX,\ast} \colon \fromto{\XX}{\Space} $ preserves effective epimorphisms; this follows from the assumption that $ \Gammaup_{\XX,\ast} $ is a left adjoint.
 The second statement is a consequence of \HTT{Corollary}{7.2.2.30}. \end{proof}